FAQs

 ...or are you starting with a green desert?

 Some lawns and grassy areas are sterile and contain only grass.
 They may look green and lush but they contribute very little to our wildlife and are sometimes referred to as green deserts.
 In order to introduce flowers into an area like this you have to expose bare soil for the seeds to take.
-(Scroll down for instructions to do this).
+(Scroll down for instructions to do this, or look at our 'how to' videos).

 Choosing the right seed mix